AntGaming/enpassant/README.md

 - [ ] Pause Screen
 - [ ] lengthen time after winning - (wipe ppt animation?)
 - [ ] "press space to play" text polish

-- [ ] gui fade when character is in the bottom left or right

 ## Mouse
 - [ ] make mouse unable to leave screen